 On October 28, 2011, the Developer and NCMC+BH Greeley II, LLC, a Colorado limited liability company ("Banner") entered into and recorded a Cost Sharing Agreement (the "Agreement"), which was acknowledged by the District and the City Center West Residential Metropolitan District (the "Residential District" and, collectively with the District, the "Districts").
 Prior to the Agreement, Banner purchased a parcel of property adjacent to the development.
 The Agreement sets forth the terms and conditions under which the Developer or Banner will cause the installation of and share installation costs for certain infrastructure that serves both the Developer's and Banner's property.
-The Agreement provides that the Districts will pay the Developer's Plan.
+The Agreement provides that the Districts will pay the Developer's portion of costs for the portion of the infrastructure that is contemplated by the Districts' Service Plan.
 These costs will be paid from bond proceeds if: (i) the Districts issue and sell bonds related to the Service Plan infrastructure, (ii) funds are available from such bonds, and (iii) the Developer and Banner enter into a facility funding agreement related to the Service Plan.
 The Developer and Banner have not yet entered into a facility funding agreement as of December 31, 2022.